shortstheory/shortstheory.github.io/_drafts/warstory.md

 draft: true
 ---

 Hey guys!
-Here's my second warstory, my first one, well being quite
+Here\'s my second warstory, my first one, well being quite

 mediocre, so I do hope this one will be a slight improvement over that!